Teomendonca/Teomendonca/README.md

 - 👋 Hi, I’m @Teomendonca
 - 👀 I’m interested in Programming, Astronomy, technologies, and learning new things
-- 🌱 I’m currently learning html, Kml, API, C, Java,
+- 🌱 I’m currently learning html, Kml, C, Java,
 - 💞️ I’m looking to collaborate in projects that can improve my skills
 - 📫 How to reach me Instagram: mendaoncateo